Getting Married in Hawaii

 Sandy Beach

 Sandy Beach is our top choice for a sunrise wedding on Oahu.
-It’s the point on the island that has year-round exposure to the sunrise, giving you consistent odds of a nice sunrise.
+It’s the point on the island with year-round exposure to the sunrise, giving you consistent odds of a nice sunrise.
 View Sandy Beach Wedding Gallery

 Enjoying their sunrise Hawaii wedding day.